 When you have a tight budget but you are desperately looking for your business growth, it is important to ask, is it really that you need to hire a full-time employee or freelancer, outsource agency or a contractor can do the job.

 For big businesses, it is crucial to analyze your current business situation and project requirements.
-If an outsource or independent contractor can fulfill your needs then better go for it.
+If an outsource or independent contractor can fulfil your needs then better go for it.

 It is crucial that before posting a hire, you determine exactly what skills you need the new hire to have.
 A clear job description that clearly outlines the job responsibilities and required skills needed to perform the tasks increase the chances to get the right chance.